arorrashivani/dsa-with-javascript/Practice/linked list/reverse-a-linked-list .md

 ```
 The idea is to reach the last node of the linked list using recursion then start reversing the linked list.
 ```

+The core of the algorithm lies in implementing a recursive function responsible for reversing the linked list.
+This function operates based on the following principle:

+If the base case conditions are not met, the function invokes itself recursively.
+This recursion continues until it reaches the base case, gradually reversing the linked list starting from the second node (node after it) onward.

+#### Return

+Following the recursion, the function returns the new head of the reversed linked list.
+This head marks the last node of the original list before reversal, now the first node in the reversed sequence.

 <center>
     <img src="../../images/Reverse-a-Linked-List-Recursively.webp">